kavishagupta/fake_news_detection/README.md

 The dataset used in this project is sourced from [Kaggle's Fake News dataset](https://www.kaggle.com/c/fake-news/data).
 It consists of various news articles labeled as either "real" or "fake."

+## Usage
+To use this project:

+**Data Preprocessing:** Clean and preprocess the dataset.
+**Model Training:** Train your machine learning model using the provided scripts.
+**Model Evaluation:** Evaluate model performance with validation data.
+**Prediction:** Predict whether a news article is real or fake using the trained model.

 ## Installation

 To get started, clone this repository and install the required dependencies: